Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Introduction

 is rejected.
-Sometimes, it is unrealistic to assume that the reference $b_0$ is exactly specified, and testing for exact equality $b=b_0$ is impossible.
-But even if the reference $b_0$ is available, testing $b=b_0$ may miss the point in many applications because 'sufficiently close' is equally convenient.
-The relevance of testing hypotheses of the form \eqref{eq: Testing_problem} for $\eta>0$ has meanwhile been widely acknowledged in many different fields of statistical inference such as financial, medical, pharmaceutical or environmental statistics, see \cite{Altman}, \cite{Buecher}, \cite{Dette}, \cite{Fogarty}, \cite{McBride}, \cite{Romano} and \cite{Wellek} including references cited therein.
-Note that testing for similarity avoids the consistency problem mentioned in~\cite{Berkson}, i.e. that any consistent test will detect arbitrary small deviations in the drift if the sample size is sufficiently large.
+The relevance of tolerant testing, such as hypotheses of the form \eqref{eq: Testing_problem} for $\eta>0$, has meanwhile been widely acknowledged in many different fields of statistical inference such as financial, medical, pharmaceutical or environmental statistics, see \cite{Altman}, \cite{Buecher}, \cite{Dette}, \cite{Fogarty}, \cite{McBride}, \cite{Romano} and \cite{Wellek} including references cited therein.
+Note that testing $b=b_0$ may miss the point in many applications because 'sufficiently close' is equally convenient.
+In particular, testing for similarity avoids the consistency problem mentioned in~\cite{Berkson}, i.e. that any consistent test will detect arbitrary small deviations in the drift if the amount of data is sufficiently large.
+We emphasize that tolerant testing is not model specific but in constrast to the Gaussian white noise or regression model, moving from the simple to the composite hypothesis in the diffusion model requires to invent conceptionally new ideas.
+The reason is that constructing a stochastically dominating random variable of the test statistic on the composite null cannot be reduced to the boundary cases of the hypothesis any longer (even not asymptotically) which makes the calibration of the test to the significance level $\alpha$ a highly challenging task.
+From this point of view, the diffusion model serves as one of the simplest (central) nonparametric statistical models where this obstacle occurs when testing for similarity of the model parameter.

-Since, as mentioned above, diffusion models arise frequently as scaling limits of jump processes, another aspect is of particular importance: Small perturbations in the jump process modeling lead to a different drift in the limiting diffusion, but they \textit{might} change the process class of the driving noise as well.
-In consequence, when testing for similarity of the drift to the drift of a reference model, the true noise may only be close to that of this reference model, and testing is only meaningful under some stability properties with respect to the driving noise specification.

-Besides, in applications where a nontrivial dependence structure in time is present, the driving noise is not given by Brownian motion.
-In such situations, fractional diffusion models have become increasingly popular (cf. \cite{Ait}, \cite{Gatheral}, \cite{Mishura} and references therein).
-However, in contrast to standard diffusion, fractional diffusions neither belong to the process class of Markov processes nor semimartingales.
-Thus, the number of tools for statistical analysis is rather limited.
-In view of the non-availablity of efficient nonparametric testing procedures in such cases, stability justifies to use tests developed for the standard diffusion model at least in situations where the driving noise is close to Brownian motion in a suitable sense.

-\paragraph{Main contributions} For $\eta>0$, the null in \eqref{eq: Testing_problem} is a composite hypothesis, and our goal is to construct for any significance level $\alpha\in (0,1)$ a multiple testing procedure $\phi_\eta$ to infer about local deviations from similarity under the constraint